NISEKO UNITED Snowsports & Guiding School Affiliation System

 All guides employed by applicant Guiding business must be either certified or be under the supervision of a responsible person holding relevant back-country certification issued by a recognized authority.
 The following will be considered the minimum eligibility certification:

 Level 3 ISIA ski/snowboard instructors certification together with the ISIA avalanche and guiding module.

-Each snowsports school and guiding school applicant must have a minimum of 5 instructors or guides.
+All respective snow sports and guiding school applicants must have a minimum of 5 instructors or guides.

-Each applicant snowsports school or guiding school must have a contact person able to communicate in business level Japanese language.
-Contact persons are not permitted to represent multiple applicant.
+All respective snow sports or guiding schools must have a Japanese speaking contact person to communicate on a business level.
+Contact person is not permitted to represent multiple applicants.

 Eligible ski and guiding schools will undertake continuous staff training throughout the season and adopt a “continuous improvement” approach to improving the skills and development of instructors and guides working in the NISEKO UNITED area.